globsky/SignalSim/README.md

 	Minor fixes
 10/20/2024
-	Add JSON format scenario control file to replace XML format Add a JsonObsGen project that has the same output using test_obs2.json (same parameters as test_obs2.xml used in XmlObsGen project)
+	Add JSON format scenario control file to replace XML format Add JsonParser.cpp/JsonParser.h to read JSON data structure from file Add JsonInterpreter.cpp/JsonInterpreter.h to translate JSON data structure to scenario control Add a JsonObsGen project that has the same output using test_obs2.json (same parameters as test_obs2.xml used in XmlObsGen project)
+1/15/2025
+	Rearrange some definitions and declarations
+	Change FREQ_INDEX_XXX definitions to SIGNAL_INDEX_XXX for better discriminate signals at same frequency Key word extension in JSON for future IF data generation support